jackmachiela/PhotoLife/README.md

 #### Photoframe Setup

 The next step is to install it into a photo-frame.
-I have found a nice wooden frame, and have spent a good amount getting everything mounted in it.
+I have found a nice wooden frame, and have spent a good amount of time getting everything mounted in it.
 I'm not an expert on this side of things, and I'm sure there are easier ways to do it, but here's a few photos of how I did it.
 YMMV.